laurenshareshian/laurenshareshian.github.io/_posts/2017-08-01-Detecting-Predatory-Financial-Practices-At-For-Profit-Colleges.md

 Okay, now that we know that it's easy to predict failing schools, let's explore their commonalities.
 While 43% of the schools in our dataset were for-profit, an overwhelming 97% of the schools classifed with a failing DTE were for-profit.
 What makes for-profit schools so different?
 Well, it turns out many things.

 First view the plot below of tuition revenue per fte versus instructional expenditure per fte.
-Loosely, you can think of this as a comparision of how much the school is profiting from you taking a class versus how much of that expense it is putting back into the classroom instruction.
-We can see from the D3 graph below that for-profit schools (and especially the failing ones) are taking massive amounts of tuition from students and dedicating very little of it to the curriculum:
+Loosely, you can think of this as a comparision of how much the school is profiting from you taking a class versus how much of that expense it is putting back into the classroom.
+We can see from the D3 graph below that for-profit schools (and especially the failing ones) are taking massive amounts of tuition from students and dedicating very little of it to the curriculum.

+You can move your mouse over to view school names.
+The radius of the dots correspond to the number of branches.
+Large chains like DeVry and National American University in the bottom right were among the worst: